-The Xero Shoes Prio is a radiant example of a minimalist shoe that turns real gains into lasting progress in mobility and postural health, helping you adopt more-well to high mileage, high intensity running and other workouts, giving you a realistic shot at moving your best with minimal injury-risk.
-This is because the essential structural features of the Prio add up to a complete functional package-deal for the feet that’ll help positively reinforce proper postural alignment, improve your joint mechanics and softens your interaction with ground by providing a better overall sense of the terrain beneath your feet.
+The Xero Prio barefoot running shoes are a radiant example of a functional running shoe that turns real gains into lasting progress in developing stronger feet, postural control and better mobility, all of which will help you adopt easier to high mileage, high intensity running and other workouts, giving you a realistic shot at moving your best with minimal injury-risk.
+This is because the essential structural features of the Xero Prio barefoot running shoes add up to a complete functional package-deal for the feet that’ll help improve your foot’s joint mechanics, footstep stability and softens your interaction with ground when you run by providing a better overall sense of the terrain beneath your feet.
 This is also why the Xero Prio has multiple therapeutic uses based on these effects.

-The Prio is the first performance shoe from Xero Shoes that’s built on the same thin, flexible platform as the Hana and Lena –which are for everyday casual use– but the Prio, being an athletic-specific shoe, is slightly wider overall, especially at the front, offering a new degree of openness for the foot to expand and the toes to splay-out and extend more fully.
-But perhaps the most impressive asset of the Prio is the shoes are a sheer magic combination of heavy-duty durability and barefoot-feel, making the Prio a weapon that can be used to go after high mileage on the hardest of surfaces while always delivering a fresh infusion of ground-feedback.
-This is how the Prio can do the most good at helping you find sure-footing and maintain an effective, secure forefoot strike with more stable handling when running over technical surfaces.
+The Xero Prio barefoot running shoes are the first performance shoe from Xero Shoes that is built on the same thin, flexible, level platform as the Hana and Lena –which are for everyday casual use– but the Prio, being an athletic-specific shoe, is slightly wider overall, especially at the front, offering a new degree of openness for the foot to expand and the toes to spread and extend more fully at each step.
+But perhaps the most impressive asset of the Xero Prio is they’re a sheer magic combination of heavy-duty, lasting durability and barefoot-feel.
+This makes the Xero Prio a weapon that can be used to go after hard, heavy miles on the harshest of technical surfaces while continuously delivering a fresh infusion of ground-feedback to keep you on sure-footing and secure effective forefoot running mechanics with more stable handling.

-Without further ado, let’s look more at the aesthetic and functional specifics of the Prios and how these shoes take the lead in weaponizing your stride!
+Let’s look more closely at all the aesthetic and functional specifics of the Xero Prios barefoot running shoes and how these shoes take the lead in weaponizing your stride!

-You’ll also appreciate the lacing system which is huarache-inspired, meaning the laces have a functional role to play in not only improving the overall feel and fit of the shoe without any pressure points, but the lacing arrangement which includes adjustable side-straps along the sidewalls of the shoe, are intended to better engage the toes by creating more space in the front of the shoe so the toes can spread, flex, bend and relax even more!
+You’ll also appreciate the huarache-inspired lacing system, meaning the laces not only have a functional role to play in improving the overall feel and fit of the shoe without any pressure points, but the lacing arrangement, which includes adjustable side-straps along the sidewalls of the shoe, are intended to better engage the toes by creating more space in the front of the shoe for greater toe spreading, flexion, bending and relaxing.
 The side-straps also gives the overall structure of the upper more strength and creates an excellent seal with an extra hold around the ankle and heel, while keeping the foot centered in the shoe from foot strike to toe-off.

 Last but not least, those very same straps are reflective, so you can be better seen when the sun goes down!

-Despite the soles thinness and softness, the sole receives high-marks for providing just enough protection from gravel and rocks, giving a smooth-sensation of the underfoot on a range of hard, gnarly surfaces.
+Despite its thinness and softness, the Xero Prios sole receives high-marks for providing just enough protection from gravel and rocks, giving a smooth-sensation of the underfoot on a range of hard, gnarly surfaces.

 The sole also features a chevron-patterned tread that doesn’t wear down as fast as most tread normally does in other minimalist shoes and provides excellent traction when running fast or slow, up and down hills in dry and wet conditions.

-Aside from being fully flexible and dependably durable, the sole is zero drop, thereby giving you a more optimal sensory experience by getting your feet closer to the ground for the benefit of sturdier balance and engaging a more effective forefoot running stride, helping you perform more lively and safely on the roads and trails.
+Aside from being fully flexible and dependably durable, the sole is zero drop (completely flat; toe-box and heel are level), thereby giving you a more similar barefoot sensory experience by getting your feet closer to the ground for the benefit of sturdier balance and better forefoot striking precision while running on the roads and trails.

-If you desire a little more underfoot softness on harsher grounds, the Prio also comes with an optional 2-mm insole that provides additional protection from sharp stones, acorns and roots while still putting little between you and the ground.
+If you desire a little more underfoot softness on harsher grounds, the Xero Prio barefoot running shoes also comes with an optional 2-mm insole that provides additional protection from sharp stones, acorns and roots while still putting little between you and the ground.

-The Xero Prio is a great choice for fast or slow training sessions and high or low mileage runs (5km to ultra-marathons) on hard surfaces and dusty or hard-packed semi to very technical trails in wet and dry conditions.
+The Xero Prio barefoot running shoes are a great choice for fast or slow training sessions and high or low mileage runs (5km to ultra-marathons) on hard surfaces to dusty or hard-packed semi to very technical trails in wet and dry conditions.

-The Prio is also a terrific choice for trails with steep climbs and descents as well as running and walking up and down steep streets.
+The Xero Prio barefoot running shoes are also a terrific choice for trails with steep climbs and descents and running and walking up and down steep streets.
 The shoes also provides moderate traction on heavy snow-packed grounds.
 But the fun doesn’t end there!
-The Prio is also fitting for barbell lifting and overall heavy lifting, calisthenics, stair climbing, basketball and cross-fit.
+The Xero Prio is also fitting for barbell lifting and overall heavy lifting, calisthenics, stair climbing, basketball and cross-fit.

-Because the shoes are completely free of structural constraints, the feet are much freer to engage at a high level which is a triggering mechanism that rapidly stimulates the foot’s muscles thereby provoking big responses in increased muscle tone and activation throughout the foot-ankle complex.
-This is why just standing for long periods of time or walking in the Prio becomes an automatic conditioning exercise for the lower legs.
+Because the Xero Prio are completely free of structural constraints, the feet are much freer to engage at a high level which is a triggering mechanism that rapidly stimulates the foot’s muscles.
+This provokes big responses in increased muscle tone and activation throughout the foot-ankle complex and is why just standing for long periods of time or walking in the Prio becomes an automatic conditioning exercise for the legs and feet.
 The net effect is remarkable improvements in your ability to cope and adapt to challenging paces, heavy miles and punishing routes.